kbase/search_api2/README.md

 Show the names of all indexes, and show what aliases stand for what indexes.

-See [method_schemas.yaml](./src/server/method_schemas.yaml) for JSON Schemas of the request parameters and results.

-#### Error codes

-In a JSON RPC error response, you will find the following error codes:

-* `-32000` - Internal server error
-* `-32601` - Invalid method
-* `-32602` - Invalid request params
-* `-32700` - JSON parsing error

-More useful details of the error will be found in the `message` and `data` properties in the response.

 ### <url>/legacy

-A JSON RPC 1.1 API that mimics the legacy Java server, [found here](https://github.com/kbase/KBaseSearchEngin://github.com/kbase/KBaseSearchEngine).
-Refer to the KBaseSearchEngine.spec KIDL file for the API.
+A JSON-RPC 2.0 API that mimics the legacy Java server, [found here](https://github.com/kbase/KBaseSearchEngin://github.com/kbase/KBaseSearchEngine).
+Refer to the `legacy-schema.yaml` file for a reference on the method parameter types.

 ## Development